AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 #### Declare the root folder for the AnyLog files
 AnyLog maintains scripts, configurations and data in different folders.
-The default folders structure is detailed in the a <a href="../getting%20started.md#local-directory-structure" target="_blank">local directory structure</a> section.
+The default folders structure is detailed in the a [local directory structure](../getting%20started.md#local-directory-structure) section.
 The command below declares the path to the root folder (to the AnyLog-Network folder).

 <pre>